6 Lesser-Known Financial Mistakes That Can Keep You Broke Forever

 Not Investing

-If you’re okay with living off of debt and have zero dollars invested then you could be looking towards a dangerous part. it’s equally as dangerous if all you are doing is saving your money.
-I’m afraid you’re also closer to the danger that entails.
-The fact that inflation is always in our faces ready to devalue our money every chance it gets, that makes it a bad idea to keep all your life savings in the bank without investing for your retirement.
+Having zero dollars invested could see you towards a dangerous path.
+It isn’t favoring you now, or your future if all you are doing is saving your money.
+The fact that inflation is ever ready to devalue our money relentlessly, makes it a bad idea to keep your entire savings in the bank without having enough set aside for your retirement/future.
 And given that right now, it’s back in our faces, it should give you a rethink on how to put your money to better use.
-And some of us do that by investing.
-Investing your money also means fighting inflation and here’s an example of this fact,

 03